-Oberlin is set to be a cover story for the magazine's November 2011 issue that also recognizes four other communities.
-This is the second time Ohio Magazine has selected Oberlin for one of its "Best of" issues.
+Oberlin was a cover story for the magazine's November 2011 issue, which also recognized four other communities.
+This was the second time Ohio Magazine has selected Oberlin for one of its "Best of" issues.
 In 1996, the editors chose Oberlin as Ohio's Most Livable College Community.

 The City of Oberlin

-Oberlin, while small, contains just about everything an Oberlin College student could need within walking distance.
-Restaurants, fast food joints, coffee shops, clothing stores, a supermarket, post office, a discount shop, and a health food store are all just around the corner from the main campus.
+Oberlin, while small, offers just about everything an Oberlin College student could need within walking distance.
+Locally owned restaurants, fast food eateries, coffee shops, boutiques and thrift shops, a supermarket, post office, a discount shop, and a health food store are all just around the corner from the main campus.
 These amenities and more led to the editors of Ohio Magazine to select Oberlin as one of five "Best Hometowns" for 2012.

 Oberlin also has an active arts community.
-In addition to the resources of the college, the New Union Center for the Arts provides a home for a number of organizations dedicated to increasing appreciation of the arts, including the Firelands Association for the Visual Arts (FAVA), and the MAD* (*Music Arts and Drama) Factory.
+In addition to the resources of the college and Conservatory of Music, the New Union Center for the Arts provides a home for a number of organizations dedicated to increasing appreciation of the arts, including the Firelands Association for the Visual Arts (FAVA), and the MAD* (*Music Arts and Drama) Factory.

-The community is also home to the historic Apollo Theatre, an Art Deco style building featuring bright neon lights on its marquee.
+The community is also home to the Apollo Theatre, an Art Deco style building featuring bright neon lights on its marquee.
 It first opened in 1913 and remains one of the few single-screen movie theaters in the United States.
-The Apollo shows (fairly) current films (a good balance to the college's film series), and at $5, regular admission is a true bargain.
+The Apollo shows current films (a good balance to the college's film series), and at an affordable $6.50 (with student ID), is a true bargain.
 The theater’s owners completed a series of renovation projects in fall 2009 in an effort to meet the eligibility requirements for federal and Ohio historic rehabilitation tax credits, and the Federal Park Service historic preservation standards.
-The newly remodeled theater opened on September 30.
-Additional renovations are set to take place in fall 2011 that will temporarily close the theatre until summer 2012.
+Renovations to the theater were finalized in summer 2012.